Since our launch, we have had many subscribers ask us questions such as:

 - If equity swells, see which category has inflated more (midcap or largecap) and accordingly reduce.
 When you reduce in equity, add to the other asset class (debt or gold) that has fallen.

 - If you have additional funds, instead of adjusting within your portfolio, deploy afresh in the undervalued asset class instead of selling in the over-valued asset.
 This will also help reduce tax impact of selling units.
 This is especially useful when you must add to equity after a steep fall like 2008.
 Please refer to our quick check tip in the top section.
 There, it makes sense to deploy afresh if your returns are lower (primarily caused by equity).
-If your returns seem far higher (inflated asset class, likely equity and sometimes gold), then move to the least risky asset class (short-term debt or liquid funds) in the portfolio.
+If your returns seem far higher (inflated asset class, likely equity and sometimes gold), then move to the least risky asset class (short term fund or liquid funds) in the portfolio.

 We also had lot of queries on rebalancing (as in, moving to low-risk options) as you near your goal.
 Please note that reducing equity exposure and gradually moving to debt is a risk-mitigation strategy, and is not rebalancing.
 While it also plays with asset allocation, it does not consider whether your equity is inflated or not.
 It simply preserves all that you have built till then.
 Understand the difference.